Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • intoxication is a serious stress for the body;

-• The breakdown products of alcohol are excreted along with a huge amount of excess fluid, not only through the urinary system, but also through the skin.
+• alcohol breakdown products are excreted along with a huge amount of excess fluid not only through the urinary system, but also through the skin.

 Symptoms of night sweats

-The reason for sweating at night in men can be any disease.
+The cause of night sweats in men can be any disease.
 This symptom is not specific, but is observed in combination with other pathological signs.

 So, what health problems can night sweats signal?

-• sleep apnea syndrome (short-term cessation of breathing during sleep);
+• apnea syndrome (short-term cessation of breathing during sleep);

 • acute and chronic infectious diseases (including pneumonia, bronchitis, tuberculosis and HIV);